Wave Point Consulting’s intermodal transport rail freight shipping case studies demonstrate how we help enhance performance and improve efficiency.

 Feasibility of Inland Terminals (2014)

-Metro Vancouver retained Phil Davies to lead research on the feasibility of inland intermodal terminals and implications for the efficiency and environmental performance of goods movement through a major urban region.
-As part of the study team, Darryl Anderson was engaged to help conduct research, collect and compile data, and conduct interviews to prepare a report on the feasibility and potential impacts of inland terminals in the Pacific Northwest.
+Metro Vancouver retained Phil Davies to lead research on the feasibility of inland intermodal terminals and implications for the supply chain logistics efficiency and environmental performance of goods movement through a major urban region.
+As part of the study team, Darryl Anderson was engaged to help conduct research, collect and compile data, and conduct interviews to prepare a report on the feasibility and potential impacts of inland terminals or inland port in the Pacific Northwest.
 The study team prepared a commentary on the general business and policy case for inland terminals to serve the need for the movement of goods through and into the metropolitan region while taking into consideration broader regional objectives.

 Canadian Railway Industry (2012-2014)

-Business Issue: Mr. Anderson provided briefings on the commercial and operational performance and efficiency of the Canadian intermodal transportation and railway freight sector and regulatory changes to confidential private sector investment firms located in North America.
+Mr. Anderson provided briefings on the commercial and operational performance and efficiency of the Canadian intermodal transportation and railway freight industry and regulatory changes to confidential private sector investment firms located in North America.
 The results of the briefing were used to assess growth opportunities, railway management operating performance, earning forecasts and reduce investment risk.
 The Canadian railway industry during this period was characterized by new corporate strategies and service issues in the grain sector and the introduction of new railway regulations.
 The federal Minister of Transportation subsequently called for an early statutory review of the Canada Transportation Act.

 Intermodal Facility Feasibility Assessment (2010)

 Mr. Darryl Anderson was a senior rail freight shipping consultant for a Phil Davies led City of Vernon study.
 Identified options for enhancing performance and improvement of transportation services for intermodal transportation and rail shippers to the North Okanagan.
 Wave Point Consulting’s Mr. Anderson conducted stakeholder interviews, participated in existing transportation supply and demand analysis, led in the real estate site selection and feasibility analysis of a potential intermodal facility.
 The client value-added included detailed knowledge of intermodal and rail freight customer’s transportation service requirements; cargo volumes required for the financial feasibility of intermodal facility and the land use planning requirements to support continued short-line rail operations.
-The results of the project were used to align investment decisions with growth opportunities.
+The results of the rail industry project were used to align investment decisions with growth opportunities.

 Athabasca Rail Spur Feasibility Review (2016)

-Sturgeon County engaged the team of Phil Davies, Norm Hooper, and Darryl Anderson to explore the freight shipping opportunity to purchase the Athabasca Rail Spur.
+Sturgeon County engaged the team of Phil Davies, Norm Hooper, and Darryl Anderson to explore the rail freight shipping opportunity to purchase the Athabasca Rail Spur.
 The project results will serve to provide insights on factors to be considered in the decision and inform Sturgeon County regarding the process, requirements, considerations, costs and potential partners in purchasing the Athabasca Rail Spur.
 In accordance with the Canadian Transportation Act, Canadian National Railway (CN) has indicated their plan to abandon the Athabasca line located in Sturgeon County, Canada: Headblock 20.24 Westlock Subdivision in the Province of Alberta between mile 20.20 Athabasca Line near Morinville, and mile 32.20 Athabasca Line near Legal.

 Short Line Railway Business Case: Okanagan Valley Railway Armstrong to Grindrod (2011)

-Mr. Darryl Anderson was a senior consultant for a Davies Transportation led freght shipping project for the North Okanagan Regional District.
+Mr. Darryl Anderson was a senior consultant for a Davies Transportation led rail freight shipping project for the North Okanagan Regional District.
 Business Issue: review the potential benefits of restoring rail service on the Okanagan Valley Railway line from Armstrong to Grindrod as an interim report for the business case.
 The project scope included stakeholder discussions, reviewing background material and other pertinent studies and alternative intermodal and rail transportation services.
 The results were used by the client to help assess the opportunities and risks associated with any potential public sector investment.

 City of Grand Forks Short Line Railway Business Case (2010)

-Mr. Darryl Anderson was a senior consultant for a Phil Davies led rail freight study that assessed options for maintaining competitive transportation services for regional shippers, including potential capital contributions or acquisition of the railway line from Grand Forks to Kettle Falls.
+Mr. Darryl Anderson was a senior consultant for a Phil Davies led rail industry freight study that assessed options for maintaining competitive transportation services for regional shippers, including potential capital contributions or acquisition of the railway line from Grand Forks to Kettle Falls.
 The scope of the project included a review of previous studies and published data; evaluation of current and potential demand and service requirements for regional shippers; an assessment of the rail infrastructure and operations; an assessment of alternative intermodal transportation options for regional shippers and an evaluation of business case options for maintaining efficient and effective transportation services for regional shippers.
 The client received an objective assessment of the options associated with sustaining intermodal and rail service, or the purchase of the railway right of way for corridor purposes.
 The analysis of both cost reduction opportunities, new infrastructure investment requirements, growth opportunities to increase market share and methods to mitigate investment risk.

 E&N Railway Corridor Study British Columbia Ministry of Transportation (2009)

-As a special advisor, Mr. Darryl Anderson participated in the analysis of freight and tourism markets and operations for a study led by the IBI Group to evaluate existing and potential uses of the former Esquimalt and Nanaimo Railway (currently operating as Southern Railway of Vancouver Island).
+As a special advisor, Mr. Darryl Anderson participated in the analysis of rail industry freight and tourism markets and operations for a study led by the IBI Group to evaluate existing and potential uses of the former Esquimalt and Nanaimo Railway (currently operating as Southern Railway of Vancouver Island).
 Business Issue: The freight scope of this portion of the study included a review of the Island’s industrial base, and available data on current freight volumes, and design of survey forms and analysis of the results of a roadside truck survey to gather additional data.
 The tourism segment focused on potential product development to increase rail traffic.
 Client valued-added: based on this analysis, the potential for increased volumes of rail freight was assessed.